marrln/Radial-Basis-Function-Based-Kolmogorov-Arnold-Networks/README.md

-# KAN - Kolmogorov-Arnold Networks
+# RBF-based KANs on Image Classification - Radial Basis Function-Based Kolmogorov-Arnold Networks on Image Classification

 This repository contains the implementation and exploration of **Kolmogorov-Arnold Networks (KANs)**, a neural network architecture inspired by the **Kolmogorov-Arnold representation theorem**.
 This theorem states that any multivariate continuous function can be represented as a finite superposition of univariate functions and a single two-variable function.
 The Kolmogorov-Arnold Networks leverage this powerful mathematical framework to create efficient and interpretable machine learning models.